The arrangements stated below apply for Bachelor's, pre-Master's, Master's and Research Master's students in Communication Science.

 Read more about disability and chronic illness at the UvA

 When does the special arrangement granted apply?

-For Graduate School of Social Sciences, the special arrangement applies only for:
+For students in Communication Science, the special arrangement applies only for:

 - examinations that you sit during the period for which the arrangement has been granted;

-- examinations for courses attended in Graduate School of Social Sciences.
+- examinations for courses attended in [degree programme].
 If you also take courses in another programme, you should ask whether you can make use of this special arrangement there, and, if so, how;

 - If you apply for additional examination time, you will be given an additional 15 minutes every hour, for each examination.